 the administration to the person referred to in paragraph (a) of the blood or blood products to the containers or outer containers of which were not attached labels endorsed in accordance with section 10(1)(c) or in respect of which the testing referred to in subsection (1)(a)(i)(B) had not been carried out, as the case requires, does not by itself defeat a defence provided by subsection (1).

+[Section 9 amended by No. 11 of 2016 s.
+285(4).]

 10. AIDS related actions against people administering blood, defences to

 (1) Subject to this section, in an AIDS related action against —